nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 -----------

 By selecting **Clone**, the user is allowed to save the current configuration in a new directory.
-For example, if we clone the third revision from the previous section, an entirely new unique URL will be created, seperate from the previous nested example.
+For example, if we clone the third revision from the previous section, an entirely new unique URL will be created, separate from the previous nested example.

 ![Figure 12](Figure12.png)